 The local economy is flourishing, with residents generally earning more than the national average, particularly in the $30,000-$74,999 income bracket.
 However, a significant proportion of the population still earns below the poverty level.
 The majority of workers are employed within the same county as their residence, and a large number work from home.
-Commuting times for residents are relatively short, with most people traveling 10 to 19 minutes to work, predominantly by car or bicycle.
+Commuting times for residents are relatively short, with most people traveling 10 to 34 minutes to work, predominantly by car or bicycle.

 Housing in this neighborhood is characterized by a high number of renter-occupied units and a low number of owner-occupied properties.
 Many of the rental units are in multi-unit buildings, with 5-19 units being the most common.
 A significant number of residents live alone, particularly males.
-The housing stock is fairly modern, with most units built between 2000 and 2013.
+The housing stock is fairly modern, with most units built since the 1980s.

 The cost of living in this area is relatively high, with many residents spending a substantial proportion of their income on housing.
-Despite the prevalence of renter-occupied units, the neighborhood has a low rate of vacant housing units for rent, suggesting strong demand for rental properties.

 Access to technology is widespread, with most households owning a computer and having access to the internet.
 The neighborhood has an above-average number of residents with cellular data plans and internet access without a subscription.